bwbio/PROSE/README.md

 # PROSE
 Given a gene/protein list, PROSE identifies similarly enriched genes/proteins from a co-expression matrix.

-PROSE generates scores from a set of observed and unobserved proteins.
+'''PROSE generates scores from a set of observed and unobserved proteins.

 =========================================================